AI Agent Index

 Decision makingResponds to inputFollows fixed rulesPlans and adapts

-Autonomously prospect accounts, write personalised outreach, manage follow-up sequences, and sync results to your CRM.
+Autonomously prospect accounts, write personalised outreach, manage follow-up sequences, and sync activity to your CRM.
+The most common commercial AI agent deployment in 2026.

 Examples: Instantly.ai, Apollo.io, Artisan Ava, Clay

-Resolve support tickets, triage queries, handle returns and refunds, and escalate complex issues to human agents.
+Resolve support tickets, handle returns and account queries, triage incoming requests, and escalate complex issues to human agents with full context attached.

 Examples: Intercom Fin, Zendesk AI, Sierra, Decagon

-Conduct multi-step web research, search academic literature, synthesise findings, and produce structured reports with citations.
+Conduct multi-step web and academic research, search literature databases, synthesise findings across sources, and produce structured reports with verifiable citations.

 Examples: Perplexity AI, Elicit, ChatGPT Deep Research, Consensus

-Generate content, optimise SEO, automate paid campaigns, personalise messaging, and report on performance.
+Generate content at scale, optimise SEO, manage and optimise paid campaigns, personalise outbound messaging, and automate social scheduling.

 Examples: Jasper, Copy.ai, Persado, Albert.ai

-Write, review, and refactor code across entire codebases — from inline autocomplete to fully autonomous software engineering.
+Write, review, and refactor code across entire codebases — from inline autocomplete in your editor to fully autonomous software engineering that ships PRs independently.

 Frequently Asked Questions